 REVIEW: The Platform (El Hoyo) (2019)

 Directed by Galder Gaztelu-UrrutiaWritten by David Desola and Pedro RiveroStarring: Ivan Massagué, Zorion Eguileor, Antonia San Juan, Emilio Buale, Alexandra Masangkay The world is on fire.
-For those of you living under a rock, lo these last six months, we’re in the midst of a pandemic and quite possibly at the beginning of the collapse of our social and economic structures.
-A lot of it, we’ve brought on ourselves.
-We had a system that was initially designed to work for everyone.
-Over time, it got abused.
-Instead of raising a flag or working to fix it, we let it continue … Continue reading REVIEW: The Platform (El Hoyo) (2019)
+For those of you living under a rock, lo these last six months, we’re… Continue Reading →

 REVIEW: Atroz (2016)

 Directed by Lex OrtegaWritten by Lex Ortega, Sergio TelloStarring: Carlos Valencia, Lex Ortega, Florencia Rios, Julio Rivera For those of you who may not know, I am a Hispanic-surnamed American.
 More specifically, I am of Mexican heritage.
-As such, it … Continue reading REVIEW: Atroz (2016)
+As such, it… Continue Reading →

 Karen Gillan’s “Conventional” Isn’t.